GulnazNurseit/Assignment-2---API/README.md

 The project is divided into server and client parts for better organization:

 1.All API logic is handled in core.js.

-2. The server.js file runs the Express server and sends processed data to the frontend.
+2.The server.js file runs the Express server and sends processed data to the frontend.

-3. The public folder contains static files (HTML, CSS, JS) that display this data to the user.
+3.The public folder contains static files (HTML, CSS, JS) that display this data to the user.
 4. All API keys are securely stored in the .env file, keeping the project safe and easy to reuse.

 I created a Node.js web application that retrieves information from several APIs, processes all data in the backend (core.js), and sends it to the frontend to be displayed in structured sections.